ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 Creating a development environment
 ----------------------------------

-Your repository host the content and depends on the software installed on the contributor to build the output (for example Sphinx).
+Your repository hosts the content and depends on the software installed on the contributor to build the output (for example Sphinx).

 These tools are not hosted but installed locally on the contributor's computer.
 If a contributor doesn't have Python installed, building the docs is a no-go.
 Same thing if the contributor doesn't have Sphinx, or a specific extension...
-This requiered setup to build the docs is called a **development environment**.
+This required setup to build the docs is called a **development environment**.

 Contributors must replicate this development environment to work on the docs.
 To make the creation of this